 - Metronidazole has traditionally been used to treat Giardia, but there has been resistance.
 It has been shown to be only 60% to 70% effective in dogs and has a sharp metallic taste which is nearly impossible to get down a cat more than one or two days.
 Treatment is daily for eight days to clear infection.

-- Metronidazole and Safeguard® combined.
+- Metronidazole and Safeguard®.
 This popular treatment is a third choice for dogs as it combines two approaches to clearing infection.
 It is 98% effective with Safeguard® having most of the effect in clearing the organism.
+If you're going to use Metronidazole and Safeguard® at the same time, dose them separately and give at separate times.

 - Secnidazole given at 30 mg/kg single dose orally has proven to be effective in treating cats.
 It clears most cats of Giardia with one dose which is helpful since cats do not like to take meds orally.
 Secnidazole has also been used in dogs successfully.
 The drawback is it is a limited use drug and must be acquired with prescription from a compounding pharmacy.